 The CDBG- DR Funds will be used in conjunction with other funds and therefore leverage resources strategically to reach highest impact.
-Specifically, they will be used as local match to the identified Infrastructure projects, including those recommended for implementation by MWRD and USACE.
-IEMA also has funds for buy-out of flood damaged homes that require a local match.
+Specifically, they will be used as local match to identified Infrastructure projects, including those recommended for implementation by MWRD.
+IEMA and MWRD also has funds for buy-out of flood damaged homes that require a local match.
 FEMA has already invested over \$63 million in the County in emergency relief for individuals and homeowners, and Cook County through their own CDBG and corporate funding will be making additional investments in the municipalities and unincorporated areas of Cook County.
-In regards to the Rehabilitation and
+In regards to the Rehabilitation and Renovation program, DPD will be working with the Department of Public Health, Northwest Housing Partnership and Neighborhood Housing Services and utilizing their funding for Torrens Projects and funding from the National Mortgage Settlement to fund a larger Residential Resilience program.
+Additional funds have also been raised from the Federal Home Loan Bank of Chicago, Affordable Housing Program.
+In the case of replacement housing, CDBG-DR would be a small portion of the total project costs, which will also include Low Income Housing Tax Credits in some instances.